 2 tsp salt

-1/2 lb vegetables, grated (such as: eggplant, tomatoes, zucchini, carrot, onion, garlic, jalapeƱo peppers, etc)
+1/2 lb vegetables, grated (such as: eggplant, tomatoes, zucchini, carrot, onion, garlic, jalapeƱo peppers, etc)1 tbsp olive oil

 generous pinch each of basil and oregano